Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: Abstract

 \section{Abstract}

-This paper presents the design, modeling, and fabrication of 3D-printed, tendon-actuated continuum robots featuring a flexible, tapered backbone constructed from thermoplastic polyurethane (TPU).
-Our scalable design incorporates an integrated electronics base housing that enables direct tendon tension control and sensing via actuators and compression load cells.
-Unlike many continuum robots that are single-purpose and costly, the proposed design prioritizes customizability, rapid assembly, and low cost while enabling high curvature and enhanced distal compliance through geometric tapering, thereby supporting a broad range of compliant robotic inspection and manipulation tasks.
-We develop a generalized forward kinetostatic model of the tapered backbone based on Cosserat rod theory using a Newtonian approach, extending existing tendon-actuated Cosserat rod formulations to explicitly account for spatially varying backbone cross-sectional geometry.
-The model captures the graded stiffness profile induced by the tapering and enables systematic exploration of the configuration space as a function of the geometric design parameters.
-Specifically, we analyze how the backbone taper angle influences the robot's configuration space and manipulability.
-The model is validated against motion capture data, achieving centimeter-level shape prediction accuracy after calibrating Young's modulus via a line search that minimizes modeling error.
-We further demonstrate teleoperated grasping using an endoscopic gripper routed along the continuum robot, mounted on a 6-DoF robotic arm (see accompanying video).
-Parameterized iLogic/CAD scripts are provided for rapid geometry generation and scaling.
-The presented framework establishes a simple, rapid, and reproducible pathway from parametric design to controlled tendon actuation for tapered, tendon-driven continuum robots manufactured using fused deposition modeling (FDM) 3D printers.
+This paper presents the design, modeling, and fabrication of 3D-printed, tendon-actuated continuum robots with a flexible, tapered backbone made from thermoplastic polyurethane (TPU).
+Unlike many continuum robots that are single-purpose and costly, the proposed design prioritizes customizability, rapid assembly, and low cost, while geometric tapering enables high curvature and enhanced distal compliance, supporting a broad range of compliant inspection and manipulation tasks.
+The scalable design includes an integrated electronics base housing that provides direct tendon tension control and sensing through actuators and compression load cells.
+The tapered backbone is modeled using a generalized forward kinetostatic model based on Cosserat rod theory that explicitly accounts for spatially varying cross-sectional geometry, enabling systematic exploration of the configuration space as a function of the geometric design parameters.
+To capture nonlinear material properties and manufacturing uncertainties, measured cable tensions serve as a proxy variable in a scheduling method that allows the Young's modulus to vary with tension.
+The model is validated against motion capture data, achieving centimeter-level shape prediction accuracy after calibration.
+Finally, an accompanying video demonstrates teleoperated grasping with an endoscopic gripper routed along the continuum robot while mounted on a 6-DoF robotic arm, and parameterized iLogic/CAD scripts are provided for rapid geometry generation and scaling.